 What are uses of rain gauge ?

-Description : A rain gauge is a meteorological instrument designed to measure the amount of precipitation, specifically rainfall, in a given area over a specified period.
+Rain gauge description : A rain gauge is a tool used to measure how much rain falls in a certain area over time.
 This straightforward yet vital tool collects and quantifies rainwater, offering crucial data for various fields, including weather forecasting, hydrology, agriculture, and environmental management.
-Depending on their applications and the specific environment, rain gauges come in different types, such as simple rain gauges, siphon rain gauges, and tipping bucket rain gauges.
+Rain gauges come in different types based on their use and environment.
+These include simple rain gauges, siphon rain gauges, and tipping bucket rain gauges.

 Here are 10 common uses of rain gauge description: